Many-Monkeys/isotopes/README.md

 NOTE: This is an unofficial version of the original [isotopes](https://github.com/squidfunk/isotopes) package.
 This version has some additional features that are not included in the offical distribution.

-1. Can host multiple types on the one domain.
+1. Can host multiple types on the one domain by using an optional discriminator field `type` when setting up.
     - the original version could only safely support 1 type per domain

     ``` ts